DrDonk/OC4VM/docs/notes.md

 ### Cores for AMD Patches

-Cores foer AMD CPUs can now be set in VMware usiung the UI in the same way as for Intel CPUs.
+Cores for AMD CPUs can now be set in VMware usiung the UI in the same way as for Intel CPUs.
 However using multiples of 2 is the best way to use AMD systems as 3/6/12 cores causes macOS kenrel panics.

 *NOTE: These are no longer used but kept for reference.*